Wesxdz/kahlo-yawn/_posts/embryode.md

   url: '/assets/blog/embryode/embryode.png'
 ---

-## Survival of the kindest inventors in a small world graph of broken dreams
+## Survival of the kindest inventors in a small world graph of big dreams broken

 *Interested people have often asked me how and when I began to invent.
 This I can only answer from my present recollection in the light of which the first attempt I recall was rather ambitious for it involved the invention of an apparatus and a method.
 In the former I was anticipated but the latter was original.*